Adaptive Sample Sharing for Multi Agent Linear Bandits

+We consider $K = 5 \times M$ arms of dimension $d=10$.
+The algorithms are set to iterate for $T=50000$.
+We set the number of agents to $N=100$ and corrupt the reward observation with a centered and normalized Gaussian noise.
+As baselines, we choose \emph{Ind}, which proposes to run the agents independently and \emph{Oracle} which knows the true group structure and shares observations within the same cluster.
+We also compare our performance to state-of-the-art algorithms: \emph{DynUCB}, \emph{CLUB}, \emph{SCLUB}, \emph{CMLB}.
+For each algorithm, we consider two sets of hyper-parameters for which the result is shown in the `dashed' and `solid' lines.
+For each method, we line-search the $\alpha$ parameter.
+We set our hyperparameter $\gamma$ to $2$ to match~\citet{Gilitschenski2012}.
+The experiment is run $50$ times to average across runs.
+We detail the experimental setting and a description of the concurrent algorithms in~\autoref{sec:supp_experiment_details}.

+We report an additional case with $M=6$ and an additional synthetic benchmark with Gaussian arms and bandit parameters in~\autoref{sec:supp_additional_experiments}.
-In \autoref{fig:figure_regret_evolution_Rt_synth_data}, we plot the cumulative regret evolution $(R_t)_t$ for all concurrent and baseline methods.
-First, we note the expected behavior of the baselines. \emph{Oracle} provides the best performance for all scenarios.
-The \emph{Ind} controller provides intermediate performance, as the agent does not share its observations but avoids introducing an estimation bias due to incorrect clustering.
-We find that our approach, \emph{LBC}, significantly outperforms all the other algorithms.
-Interestingly, for \emph{LBC}, we systematically observe an inflection of the curve to an almost $0$-regret plateau.
-In fact, once the cluster structure is recovered the agents share the observation and achieve a faster regret minimization. \\

-In \autoref{fig:figure_regret_evolution_wrt_alpha_synth_data}, we show the cumulative regret of the last value, $R_T$, of the evolution \wrt{} of the UCB parameter $\alpha$.
-We can see that \emph{LBC} systematically provides a lower regret than the state-of-the-art algorithms, underscoring how \emph{LBC} performs better regardless of the amount of exploration we set. \\
+In~\autoref{tab:table_R_T_1_benchmark_synth__M_3} (\resp{}~\autoref{fig:figure_regret_evolution_Rt_synth_data__n_thetas_3}), we report the cumulative regret last value $R_T$ (\resp{} $R_t$) for all concurrent and baseline methods.
+First, we note the expected behavior of the baselines: \emph{Oracle} provides the best performance for all scenarios, and the \emph{Ind} algorithm provides intermediate performance, as the agent does not share its observations, but avoids introducing a detrimental estimation bias.
+We find that our approach, \emph{BASS}, significantly outperforms all the other algorithms.
+In particular, we notice that our approach always results in a gain in comparison to \emph{Ind}, as underlined by~\autoref{sec:bass_and_analysis}.
+Moreover, in~\autoref{fig:figure_regret_evolution_Rt_synth_data} we show the cumulative regret last value, $R_T$, of the evolution \wrt{} the UCB parameter $\alpha$.
+We can see that our approach systematically provides a lower regret than the state-of-the-art algorithms, underscoring the robustness of \emph{BASS}.